Alshie/gulp-email-build-process/README.md

 `gulp litmus —email my-project-folder`

 Passes your final output html from `dist` folder to [Litmus](https://litmus.com/) via the Litmus API.
-You will need to setup your accound details in secrets.json.
+You will need to setup your account details in secrets.json.

 ```
   "litmus": {